lovelytree/Data-Engineer-Project/README.md

 A few projects done in Udacity Data Engineering Nanodegree

 ### Project 1 - Data Model with Postgres
-- Design a database and build ETL pipeline to move data from JSON file to Postgres database
+- Design a database in Postgres
+- Build ETL pipeline to move data from JSON file to Postgres database
   - Extract data from JSON file using pandas dataframe
   - Insert data into Postgres Database using psycopg2